MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 **BEST PRACTICE REMINDER:** As a best practice in your real-world deployment, you should always write down the first Global admin account’s credentials (in this lab, it's the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider).
 You should store away this account for security reasons.
 This first Global admin account should be a non-personalized identity that owns the highest privileges possible in a tenant.
 It should **NOT** be MFA activated because it is not personalized.

 Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts (for example, an Exchange admin, SharePoint admin, and so on) and keep as few non-personalized Global admins as possible.
 For those personal Global administrators that you do create in your real-world deployment, they should each be mapped to a single identity (such as Holly Dickson, Patti Fernandez, etc.), and they should each have Microsoft Entra ID Multi-Factor Authentication (MFA) enforced.
-In the Microsoft 365 trial tenant used in this lab, Microsoft requires MFA for all users.
-However, in your real-world Microsoft 365 deployments, keep in mind that at a minimum, you should enforce MFA for activation requests for your Global admin accounts.

 ### Task 1 - Configure the Global Administrator role to require approval

 Since the Microsoft 365 Global Administrator role provides a user with basically unlimited access to all Microsoft 365 resources, the number of users assigned to this role should obviously be kept to a minimum for security purposes.

 In the Microsoft 365 tenant used by this training course, the lab hosting provider assigned the Global admin role to seven of the predefined user accounts.
-After you added Holly as a Global admin, eight of the 20 licensed user accounts in your tenant are now global admins, which is not something you would see in a real-world deployment.
+After you added Holly as a Global admin, eight of the 20 licensed user accounts in your tenant are now global admins, which is not something you would normally see in a real-world deployment.
 The best practice guideline that you should follow is to have from two to four Global admins in your real-world Microsoft 365 deployments.
 The reason this tenant exceeds that number is that it's used by multiple training courses, each of which have their own VM requirements.
 Some of these other courses require specific users to be Global admins, which explains why there are so many in the tenant.

 Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to use Privileged Identity Management to limit access to the Global admin role.
 To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.